blurbusters/testufo-public/README.md

 # Test UFO 2.0 HDR

-## Issue Tracker for Next Generation Display Motion Tests by Blur Busters
+## GitHub Issue Tracker for Next Generation Display Motion Tests by Blur Busters

-Current Status: Private Beta
-Detail: TestUFO 2.0 HDR is not yet published to www.testufo.com

 - Public TestUFO bug reports
 - New TestUFO feature requests

+## Status

+- Current Status: Private Beta
+- Detail: TestUFO 2.0 HDR is not yet published to www.testufo.com

-Please use the Issues tab - this is a placeholder for the upcoming brand new TestUFO 2.0 HDR issue tracker for public bug reports.
-There is no source code here yet, please use the Issues tab to create a new bug report for TestUFO 2.0 HDR.
+Once public, please use the Issues tab to submit bug reports.
+This is a placeholder for the upcoming brand new TestUFO 2.0 HDR issue tracker for public bug reports.

+## Sneak Preview Pre-Announcement

 Blur Busters is about to make a public announcement in December, before Christmas, on time for CES 2024.
 But for a sneak preview, here are the preview pre-announcements: